Oxford Seminar in Advanced Jewish Studies

 Professor Dr Boaz Huss, Ben-Gurion University of the Negev

 Professor Lionel Obadia, National Agency of Research in France

 Dr Sebastian Musch, University of Osnabrück

 CALL FOR APPLICATIONS FOR FELLOWSHIPS

 Each week, one member of the group will present an aspect of his or her research.
 In addition, weekly reading sessions will be held.
-Weekly seminars will be convened through the duration of two Oxford terms: 10 October to 8 December 2019 and 16 January to 18 March 2020.
+Weekly seminars will be convened through the duration of two Oxford terms: 14 January to 12 March and 22 April to 18 June 2021.
 These will offer a forum for the Fellows to address central research topics related to the overall theme of the Seminar.
-The concluding conference will be held from 16 to 18 March 2020.
+The concluding conference will be held from 21 to 23 June 2021.

 Visiting Fellows will receive an allowance of £2,515 (pro rata) per calendar month for the period of their tenure.
-Travelling expenses up to £550 pounds sterling will also be provided, and Fellows will be provided with a college association during their time at Oxford.
+Travelling expenses up to £550 pounds sterling will also be provided.
 Fellows will be expected to be in Oxford for at least one Oxford term.
 Applicants should indicate the specific research they would undertake in the course of Fellowship and how this research would contribute to the broader work of the project.
+The Centre welcomes applications from scholars working in any period.
 Applications both by senior scholars and by scholars at postdoctoral and advanced doctoral level are welcome.